joearcher/poosh/README.md

 The POST request should also include a `content-type: application/json` header so the body is correctly decoded by Poosh.

+**Have a look at our [Laravel package](https://github.com/joearcher/Poosh-Laravel) which makes sending messages with Poosh from Laravel apps, super easy**

 ##Running Poosh
 Clone this repo `git clone https://github.com/joearcher/poosh.git poosh`.